tianhe1120/gprs_2023/README.md

   --out                prefix for output plink files --symbol             indicate the symbol or text after chrnb in vcf file, default = "." ; i.e. ALL.chr8.vcf.gz, you can put "." or ".vcf.gz"
-  --extra_commands     argument to add for plink 1 make-bed function --help               Show this message and exit.
+  --extra_commands     argument to add for plink 1 make-bed function --merge / --no-merge Whether to keep or skip merging step; use with --no-merge flag if not using LDPred2 model --help               Show this message and exit.
 ````

 #### Result:

-This option will generate three files in `bfiles` folder:
+This option will generate three files for each chromosome in `./result/plink/bfiles` folder:

 - `*.bim`
 - `*.bed`